MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/assign-licenses-to-users.md

 ### Use the new admin center to assign licenses to multiple users

 The new admin center is available to all Microsoft 365 admins.
-You can opt in by selecting **Try the new admin center** toggle located at the top of the Home page.
-For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.